optifunc/trilium-willow/docs/trilium-integration-plan.md

    version from evidence.
 This checkpoint decides whether to retain the preferred approach or use the JSON-note fallback.
-2. **Usable vertical slice.** Implement the versioned format, shared wrapper, template or launcher, autosave feedback, and error recovery.
+2. **Usable vertical slice.** Implement the versioned format, shared wrapper, template or launcher, autosave feedback, error recovery, and local position/zoom persistence as specified above.
 Acceptance: create a map, edit/restructure/check/collapse, navigate away, reopen and restart Trilium, and recover exactly the committed document without cross-note writes.
+Restore the locally remembered view; a first opening centres the root at 100% zoom.
 3. **Persistence and host hardening.** Exercise delayed and failed saves, rapid A-to-B switching, duplicate views, external updates, deletion, protection, read-only transitions, light/dark themes, sizing, and shortcut conflicts.
 Test